divyambajaj/importJiraToGithubIssues/README.md

 ## Run the import to GitHub

+Step I: Download the code or do "git clone https://github.com/divyambajaj/importJiraToGithubIssues.git"

-Step I: Run npm install.
+Step II: Run npm install.

-Step II: Run node index.js to use the script
+Step III: Run node index.js to use the script

 ```
 Add the following information from your terminal: